 Most of my work focuses on hip-hop culture as part of a larger complex of expressive traditions of the African Diaspora.
 I am particularly interested in the abstract stylistic principles that hip-hop’s practitioners have developed to guide both the production and interpretation of their work.
-Because these principles are not always articulated publically, my scholarship has been heavily informed by my own participation in a wide range of hip-hop practices for almost thirty years.
+Because these principles are not always articulated publically, my scholarship has been heavily informed by my own participation in a wide range of hip-hop practices for over thirty years.
 One of my central goals over this period has been to refine an ethnographic approach that is responsive to the political, moral and intellectual concerns of the communities in which I work.

 I also co-authored the textbook Rock: Music, Culture and Business (Oxford University Press, 2012), with Christopher Waterman and Larry Starr.